wantingmao01/wantingmao01.github.io/README.md

 ## About Me
-I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, where I work with Prof. [Jim Rehg](https://rehg.org) as my advisor.
-My interest lies in Artificial Intelligence for Healtchcare, and I currently work in self-supervised learning methodologies for time-series data.
+I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, advised by Prof. [Jim Rehg](https://rehg.org).
+My interest lies in artificial intelligence for healthcare, with a current emphasis on self-supervised learning methods for analyzing time-series data.
 My ultimate goal is to create a safer, happier, and more equitable world with all my knowledge.
 Borrowing the slogan of Bayer, my motto is
 >Science for a Better Life

 ## Undergrad Research Experience